asztyber/DXC25_SLIDe/README.md

 By using --network none, the container will be completely isolated from the network, ensuring it cannot connect to the internet or any external network.

+### Additional Information

+Please note that the example_data.csv is only for testing and explanatory purposes.
+The actual data is **not provided** in this repository because of GitHub file size limits.
+Please use the training data provided on the competition website to train your models.